Tomas-Pierce-at-UNC/MothDrinks/README.md

 ## Dependencies
 You will want to have the stable channel Rust compiler, the Python 3.10 interpreter, and pip intalled.
 Having gcc installed may be useful as well.
-There should be a requirements.txt file specifying which packages to install, however the direct dependencies are: pandas, numpy, matplotlib, tensorflow, loess, scikit-image, scikit-learn.
+There should be a requirements.txt file specifying which packages to install, however the direct dependencies are: pandas, numpy, matplotlib, tensorflow, loess, scikit-image, scikit-learn, scipy.
 CUDA-compatible hardware is recommended.

 ## Notes
 Formatting video file names in the format of moth<id>_<date>_Cine<number>.cine is likely to increase the chance of the code working correctly.